ikod/dlang-requests/README.md

 One day you decide that you need to log every http request to external services.

 One solution is to add logging code to each function of `mymodule` where external http calls executed.
-This can require lot of work and code changes, and sometime even not really possible.
+This can require lot of work and code changes, and sometimes even not really possible.

 Another, and more effective solution is to use interceptors.
 First we have to create `logger` class: